Marios Ogkmpoe

-Marios Ogkmpoe (Note: Also spelt Ogboe.) (Μάριος Όγκμποε; born 10 October 1994) is a Greek professional footballer who plays as a striker.
+Marios Ogkmpoe (Note: Also spelt Ogboe.) (Μάριος Όγκμποε; born 10 October 1994) is a Greek professional footballer who plays as a striker for Super League Greece 2 club Hellas Syros.

 Career

 Born in Athens, Ogkmpoe began playing youth football with Nea Ionia, making his senior club debut at the age of 15, playing in the Delta and later the Gamma Ethniki, the 4th and 3rd tier of the Greek football league system respectively.
 In the summer of 2015 he moved to Gamma Ethniki club Fostiras, before signing for OFI on a free transfer in the summer of 2016.

 After spending one-and-a-half seasons with OFI, Ogkmpoe signed a short-term deal with Scottish Premiership side Hamilton Academical on 24 January 2018, making his debut that same day, in a league match against Heart of Midlothian.

 In March 2020 he signed a contract extension with Hamilton until 2021.
 On 19 May 2021 it was announced that he would leave Hamilton at the end of the season, following the expiry of his contract.

 In July 2021 he signed for AEL.
 He scored his first goal on 14 November 2021 on his debut league appearance against home rivals Apollon Larissa.
-On 11 December 2021, he scored two goals against Apollon Pontou, and on 29 December 2021 he scored his first hat-trick against Xanthi, reaching 6 league goals by the end of 2021.
+On 11 December 2021, he scored two goals against Apollon Pontus, and on 29 December 2021 he scored his first hat-trick against Xanthi, reaching 6 league goals by the end of 2021.

 After leaving AEL in February 2024, he signed for Emirati club Dibba Al Fujairah.
 On 18 July 2024, Ogkmpoe signed for Indonesian club Persita Tangerang.
 On 6 June 2025, Ogkmpoe officially left Persita Tangerang.
 He joined Lebanese Premier League side Nejmeh on 1 September 2025.
+He joined Super League Greece 2 side Hellas Syros on 27 January 2026.